GRACE lab

 What

-ARPA-E has funded GRACE to help solve two problems prevalent in current electrical power systems:
+ARPA-E funded the development of GRACE-EMS to help solve two problems prevalent in current electrical power systems:

-To guarantee that conventional electric generating units have head and floor room to ramp power generation up and down as needed, operators set a target for reserves.
-The rules for setting these reserves do not consider updated power assets’ or current system’s conditions and seek to minimize the expected value of costs, but not risk.
+Operators set a reserve target to guarantee that conventional electric generating units have the head and floor room to ramp power generation up and down as needed.
+The rules for setting these reserves do not consider updated power assets or current system conditions and seek to minimize the expected value of costs but not risk.

 Operator’s schedule assets (e.g., generators, storage systems)to minimize the expected value of the costs of the system, but these schedules are set without considering their role in exacerbating or reducing the system’s risk